 - 7.1.
-Clause 29.5(b)(iii) and (iv) exclude Employees subject to a formal unsatisfactory performance process during the Performance Cycle or where a proven misconduct matter has been finalised during the Performance Cycle from eligibility for progression for the relevant Performance Cycle.
+Clause 31.4(b)(iii) and (iv) of the Agreement exclude Employees subject to a formal unsatisfactory performance process during the Performance Cycle or where a proven misconduct matter has been finalised during the Performance Cycle from eligibility for progression for the relevant Performance Cycle.
 Employees who are subject to either a formal underperformance process or misconduct investigation will still be required to participate in all aspects of the Performance Development Process. - 7.2.
-Where a misconduct investigation spans more than one Performance Cycle, the express exclusion in clause 29.5(b)(iv) applies to the Performance Cycle in which the determination of the discipline outcome (under clause 25.12 of the Agreement) is made. - 7.3.
+Where a misconduct investigation spans more than one Performance Cycle, the express exclusion in clause 31.4(b)(iv) of the Agreement applies to the Performance Cycle in which the determination of the discipline outcome (under clause 27.12 of the Agreement) is made. - 7.3.
 In these circumstances, the Employee is eligible to be considered for Progression or Top of Grade or Value Range payment in the Performance Cycle where the investigation was ongoing but not concluded by the end of the Performance Cycle.
-However, in conducting the Performance Review, the Employer may, where it is fair and reasonable to do so, take into consideration any matters within the Performance Cycle that arise under clause 25 (Management of Misconduct), in determining whether the Employee has met their Progression Criteria, including demonstrating behaviours consistent with the Public Sector Values or Code of Conduct for Victorian Public Sector Employees.
+However, in conducting the Performance Review, the Employer may, where it is fair and reasonable to do so, take into consideration any matters within the Performance Cycle that arise under clause 27 (Management of Misconduct) of the Agreement, in determining whether the Employee has met their Progression Criteria, including demonstrating behaviours consistent with the Public Sector Values or Code of Conduct for Victorian Public Sector Employees.

-8. Achieving progression or a top of grade or value range payment
+8. Achieving progression or a top of Grade or Value Range payment

 - 8.1.
-In order to advance to the next progression step or amount or receive a top of grade or value range payment, the Employee must at the end of the Performance Cycle be: - 8.1.1. assessed as having met the eligibility requirements set out in clauses 29.5 and 29.6 of the Agreement; and - 8.1.2. recommended by their Manager/Supervisor for progression after having been assessed as having met their agreed Progression Criteria for that Performance Cycle, and - 8.1.3. have the Manager/Supervisor's recommendations approved by the relevant HR Delegate. - 8.2.
-Delegate approval is an opportunity to identify and rectify issues of fairness and consistency within a Department or work area if necessary.
-Delegate approval is not an opportunity for

-- Employers to apply distribution quotas or overturn recommended progression outcomes based on predetermined numerical outcomes. - 8.3.
-Once the recommended outcome is approved by the relevant HR delegate the progression outcome is confirmed and if assessed as having met their Progression Criteria for that Performance Cycle the Employee is entitled to the progression step or amount or top of grade or value range payment.
-Employees who leave employment with the VPS after the date the Manager/Supervisor's recommendations are approved by the relevant HR delegate should be paid, as part of any final payments, any progression steps or amounts or top of grade of value range payments owed. - 8.4.
-Casual Employees are eligible for progression or a top of grade or value range payment if they meet the requisite criteria outlined in clause 29 of the Agreement.
-Employers should be mindful of the appropriate uses of casual employment outlined in clause 17.4 of the Agreement and of their obligation to give preference to ongoing forms of employment over casual arrangements wherever possible (see clause 17.2 of the Agreement).
-The proper application of these provisions should mean it is less likely Casual Employees will meet the requisite eligibility requirements outlined in clause 29 of the Agreement. - 8.5.
-Where an Employee is assessed as having not met their agreed Progression Criteria or is ineligible in accordance with clause 29.5(b), the Employee will not progress to the next progression step or be paid a top of grade or value range payment.
+In order to advance to the next progression step or receive a top of Grade or Value Range payment, the Employee must at the end of the Performance Cycle be: - 8.1.1. assessed as having met the eligibility requirements set out in clauses 31.4 and 31.5 of the Agreement; and - 8.1.2. recommended by their manager/supervisor for progression after having been assessed as having met their agreed Progression Criteria for that Performance Cycle, and - 8.1.3. have the manager/supervisor's recommendations approved by the relevant HR Delegate. - 8.2.
+Delegate approval is an opportunity to identify and rectify issues of fairness and consistency within a department or work area if necessary.
+Delegate approval is not an opportunity for Employers to apply distribution quotas or overturn recommended progression outcomes based on predetermined numerical outcomes. - 8.3.
+Once the recommended outcome is approved by the relevant HR delegate the progression outcome is confirmed and if assessed as having met their Progression Criteria for that Performance Cycle the Employee is entitled to the progression step or top of Grade or Value Range payment.
+Employees who leave employment with the VPS after the date the manager/supervisor's recommendations are approved by the relevant HR delegate should be paid, as part of any final payments, any progression steps or amounts or top of grade of value range payments owed. - 8.4.
+Casual Employees are eligible for progression or a top of Grade or Value Range payment if they meet the requisite criteria outlined in clause 31 of the Agreement.
+Employers should be mindful of the appropriate uses of casual employment outlined in clause 19 of the Agreement and of their obligation to give preference to ongoing forms of employment over casual arrangements wherever possible (see clause 17.2 of the Agreement).
+The proper application of these provisions should mean it is less likely Casual Employees will meet the requisite eligibility requirements outlined in clause 31 of the Agreement.